-Not only is football the country’s number-one sport, played by over three million people, it also represents a significant source of jobs and income for the domestic economy.
+*Football in Colombia *Not only is football the country’s number-one sport, played by over three million people, it also represents a significant source of jobs and income for the domestic economy.
 Though already boasting a massive number of top foreign players way back in the 1930s, it was not until 1948 that Colombian football held its first professional tournament.
 Initially consisting of just ten clubs, the number of teams in the pro ranks has now risen to 36.

 The Colombian Football Association (CFF) was founded in 1924 and was recognised internationally by FIFA in 1936.
 The Colombian national team took part in the FIFA World Cup™ final tournaments at Chile 1962, Italy 1990, USA 1994, and France 1998 and Brazil 2014, where it had their best performance ever by reaching the quarter-final, losing against the hosts.
 However, their biggest success came when winning the 2001 Copa America on home soil.

 As far as youth national teams are concerned, Colombia won bronze at the 2003 edition of the FIFA U-20 World Cup, as well as finishing fourth at the 2003 and 2009 editions of the FIFA U-17 World Cup.